 - Historic old town Very compact with lots to see and do.
 Almost every building has been retained though most of them in much need of restoration altogether.

 -Calle Jose Antonio Saco From the Moncada Port take this street heading towards the easternmost end of the old town.
 Almost every building is worth the walk, especially when reaching the Plaza de Marte at the east with the multi-coloured colonial houses one after another.

 -Cine Cuba One of the oldest and most charming cinema building in Santiago.

 -Gran Hotel Also known as the Bayamo, next to Cine Cuba.
 State run hotel in a historic construction.

 -Parque Serrano Small little square surrounded in colonial architecture.
 Notice the parallel street you see from here, the Calle Tamayo Fleites.
-Check it for a nice view of the colorful buildings.
+Check it for a nice view of the colourful buildings.

 -East of Jose Antonio Saco This section of the street is one of the most famous landmarks in the city for its incredible architecture and colours, set among small squares and parks on the way.

--Plaza de Marte The eastern end of the historic town, with very colorful buildings around it and landscaped gardens and monuments.
+-Plaza de Marte The eastern end of the historic town, with very colourful buildings around it and landscaped gardens and monuments.

 -Calle Francisco Vicente Aguilera Parallel to Jose Antonio Saco, take this one to head back west, right into the central square passing some of the grandest constructions in the city.

 -Plaza Dolores Home to the former Dolores Church, nowadays a concert hall.